florianbeyer/PhD_Florian_Beyer/README.md

 # PhD_Florian_Beyer
- Selection of scripts (jupyter notebooks) which where used in my PhD thesis.
+ Selection of scripts (jupyter notebooks) which were used in my PhD thesis.